nfdi4plants/nfdi4plants.github.io/src/content/docs/fair.md

 At this point it is very important to differentiate between "accessible" and "open" data.
 The "A" in FAIR does not imply that you are required to grant free access for everyone to your data, but rather to specify conditions under which the data are accessible.
 Even protected data are FAIR, if requirements were defined on how the data can be retrieved.
 These must be processable automatically by a system, e.g. a repository, and can be especially necessary for sensitive data.

-An example for this case is a private and thereby, non-visible repository on [GitLab][KB-datahub], accessible only to defined users.
+An example for this case is a private and thereby, non-visible repository on [GitLab][kb-datahub], accessible only to defined users.
 As owner of the GitLab repository, you can select these users and researchers simply identify using the GitLab sign-in.
 Accordingly, the mechanism to allow users to identify themselves, belongs to the responsibility of the infrastructure provider.

 #### A2.
 Metadata are accessible, even when the data are no longer available